-EVALUATION CRITERIA PLANNING (4) x 5

-Research is relevant, current, accurate and defensible.
+Teaching by: Tutor: Your tutor will assign each specified criteria a partieria and five represents high achievement of One is low a chievement of the Date Topic EVALUATION CRITERIA PLANNING (4) x 5 Research is relevant, current, accurate and defensible.
 A wide variety of resources used (used original resources (e.g., two academic journal articles, if appropriate.
 Assessed the learning needs of the group.
-Developed an appropriate teaching strategy to aid in study of the topic assigned.

-IMPLEMENTATION (14) x 5

-Establishes an environment conducive to learning.
-Introduces the topic and relates to an immediate need, problem or deficit.
+Developed an appropriate teaching strategy to aid in study of the topic assigned. , MPLEMENTATION (14) x 5 Establishes an environment conducive to learning. · Introduces the topic and relates to an immediate need, problem or deficit.
 It has meaning to the student.
-Learning goals are clear.
-Relates new material to previous knowledge Applies material to the health situation.
-Demonstrates a solid knowledge of the material presented and understanding of the research.
-Relates material being presented to curriculum concepts.
-Teaching strategies enhance learning the material being taught.
+Learning goals are clear. - Relates new material to previous knowledge Applies material to the health situation. , Demonstrates a solid knowledge of the material presented and understanding of the research.
+Relates material being presented to curriculum concepts. - Teaching strategies enhance learning the material being taught.

-Teaching aids a clear, organized and enhance learning.
+Teaching aids are clear, organized and enhance learning.
 Uses strategies to get group members involved (asks questions/comments to stimulate discussion and critical thinking) Energizes group.
-Deals effectively with questions or issues raised by the group.
-Learner feels valued.
+Deals effectively with questions or issues raised by the group. · Learner feels valued.
 Summarizes the main points.
 Speaks in a confident, articulate manner.

-EVALUATION (2) x 5

-• evaluates immediately following the teaching session/and identifies strengths and areas to work on. • discusses teaching strategies and rationale for use with topic.
+EVALUATION (2) x 5 · evaluates immediately following the teaching session/and identifies strengths and areas to work on. discusses teaching strategies and rationale for use with topic.
 Examines principles of teaching and learning utilized.
 Total 100 100 100 100 100